-The system must issue the reset command to re-enable the device for reading array data if DQ5 goes high, or while in the autoselect mode.
-See the "Reset Command" section, next.
+or while in the autoselect mode.
+See the Reset Command, on page 18 section, next.

-See also "Requirements for Reading Array Data" in the "Device Bus Operations" section for more information.
+See also Requirements for Reading Array Data, on page 8 for more information.
 The Read Operations table provides the read parameters, and Read Operation Timings diagram shows the timing diagram.